WWE Rumors: Shaq vs. Big Show WrestleMania Match, Draft, Former Champs Returning

-At this time of year, WWE rumors are almost all about WrestleMania 33, which is just under six weeks away.
-The latest batch of reports include an update on a long-rumored match for the show as well as the futures of two returning champions scheduled to be at WrestleMania 33.
+During this time of year, WWE rumors are almost all about WrestleMania 33, which is just under six weeks away.
+The latest batch of reports includes an update on a long-rumored match for the show as well as the futures of two returning champions scheduled to be at WrestleMania 33.
 There’s also a note about a potential WWE draft this year, along with a possible signee.

 For almost a year, the widely held assumption has been that The Big Show will be taking on basketball legend Shaquille O’Neal in a singles match at WrestleMania 33.
 The pair faced off last year when Shaq made a surprise appearance in the Andre the Giant Memorial Battle Royal at WrestleMania 32.
 He eliminated Damien Sandow and had a faceoff with Show before the two giants were eliminated by about ten other competitors.